 Yes, I’m a cheerful chap.

-The way we envisage the future tends to be dominated by the thoughts of scientists, tech firms, and Hollywood.
+The way we envisage that future tends to be dominated by the opinions of scientists, tech firms, and Hollywood, often with more than a hint of colonialist thought.
 Time then to get a different perspective, for example through Science Fiction(s): If There Were a Tomorrow.

 The exhibition differs from the technocratic approach both in its context and sources.

-For example, the focus is on contemporary art…using installations, video, paintings and other media to tease out visions for the future.
+For example, the focus is on contemporary art…using VR installations, video, paintings, models, outfits, and other media to tease out visions for the future.

 But these are not visions in the “we’ll be flying hover vehicles by 2035” sense.